$550 per person (including GST)

 Matt is Secretary of the Australasian Evaluation Society (AES) Special Interest Group (SIG) on Design and Evaluation, which recognises the links between design and evaluation and the importance and possibilities of these fields complementing each other.
 His current interests include (among other things) design processes, innovation and the role of evaluation in supporting these, complexity and the role of different stakeholders in such areas.

-Dan Healy is a Senior Consultant and co-founder of First Person Consulting.
-His work includes a range of evaluation and social research projects in the areas of community engagement, public health, sustainability and natural resource management.
-This has included work with local, state and Commonwealth government, industry and research bodies, and non-government organisations.
+Niamh Donohoe is an Associate Consultant at First Person Consulting.
+Her workwork includes a range of evaluation and social research projects in the areas of natural resource management, sustainability, health and innovation..
+This has included work with local and state governments, industry and research bodies, and non-government organisations.